 How To Turn Yourself In

 If the sheriff has a, or if you must start a jail sentence, it is highly advisable that you follow the law and go down to the jail and turn yourself in.
 If it is for a warrant, go down to the jail, and tell an officer that think that there is a warrant out for your arrest.
 A record check will be run, and if so, they will take you into custody and begin the intake process.
 If you have a jail sentence to serve, go to the jail at the time and date that the sentence order or court paperwork states.
 Be sure that you don’t show up late.
-Just bring required items when you go, like your drivers license or even photo ID, prescription medication, as well as a official sentencing order.
+Just bring required items when you go, like your driver’s license or even photo ID, prescription medication, as well as an official sentencing order.

 Inmates need to give each visitor’s name and date of birth to the jail in advance of the visit.
 This information will be put into the visitation log for the inmate.
 Each visitor will be required to provide acceptable photo identification when visiting an inmate.
-Any visitors that arrives for visitation late or that does not have a visting order will not be allowed to visit the inmate.
+Any visitors that arrives for visitation late or that does not have a visitation order will not be allowed to visit the inmate.